Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 ## DisposableEffect

 Similarly, any code that needs a clean up if the keys change or the composition ends should use a `DisposableEffect`.
-Event subscriptions, lifecycle callbacks are good examples for this.
+Unsubscribing from callback events (for example, lifecycle callbacks) is a good use case for this.

 ```kotlin
 DisposableEffect(lifecycleOwner) {